michaelsevilla/malacology-popper/paper/paper.md

 ---
 title:  "Malacology: A Programmable Storage System Built on Ceph"
-author:
-- name: "Carlos Maltzahn, Michael Sevilla, Noah Watkins, Ivo Jimenez"
-  affiliation: "_UC Santa Cruz_"
-  email: "`{carlosm,msevilla,jayhawk,ivo}@soe.ucsc.edu`"
-number-of-authors: 4
-abstract: |
+abstract:

   We explore how existing abstractions of common services found in storage systems can be leveraged to address new data processing systems and the